SebastianoF/bruker2nifti/README.md

 --->

 ## WIP <a name="wip"></a>

 Parsers for a single scan only drafted.
 Missing good testing framework.
-Individual shells DWI saving options, understanding of the affine directions for Bruker data (Bruker convention still to be explored).
+Individual shells DWI saving options.
+Affine directions for Bruker data (Bruker convention still to be explored) to nifti to be understand.